skydever/mystery-at-school/README.md

 The idea to create a learning app, based on the homwork my sun has to do, was born ...

+... and in addition to that, i want to learn how to work with angular

 ## the vision (to be extended)

 Show a story, some text that our little users should read.
 After the reading ask some questions about